 Tempo for the Sega 32X has one of the most ridiculous box illustrations ever.
 It depicts a mutant with insect antennas protruding from his head, wearing sunglasses and a headset, and holding a musical note in one hand while kicking a red tentacled alien in the face.
 Anyone who has played the game (or seen gameplay videos of it) knows that the actual game has nothing to do with this.
 But at least the Japanese box illustration is accurate and faithful to the game.

 Sonic the Hedgehog 2 for the Master System and Game Gear has each act introduction showing what hijinks Sonic and Tails will get into...except that Tails isn't a playable character at all and the whole game is about saving him from Eggman.

-The box art of Kid Kool depicts Kool as an Elvis look-alike, completely different from his in-game appearance, where he resembles Goemon.
+The box illustration of Kid Kool depicts Kool as an Elvis look-alike, completely different from his in-game appearance, where he resembles Goemon.

 The cover for Catacomb 3-D depicts a badass guy with a gun.
 The game itself is fantasy and all you use are fireball spells, not guns.

 The cover of Pokémon Mystery Dungeon: Explorers of Time depicts Arbok, Drapion, and Weavile looming over the heros from behind in a very villainous looking fashion.
 In the game, however, they're just one of the exploration teams that randomly shows up in the guild from time to time and the only thing they do is give you some friendly advice.
 This is in contrast to the boxarts of the first games, which depicted other Pokemon in a similar fashion, only they did end up being antagonists at some point.